BitswapprotocolExchange/fedswapdex/README.md

 ## Accessing the Fedswap Exchange Interface

-To access the SushiSwap Exchnage, visit [fed.finance]
+To access the fedswap Exchnage, visit [fed.finance]

 ## Development